(This essay first appeared in Outlook India on the occasion of India’s 72nd Independence Day on 15 August 2018.)

 But inevitably, in pursuing the life we value, we’ll sometimes run into strong disagreements over our values and the restraints and provisions we see as conducive to freedom.
 These disagreements might spring from our religious vs. secular values, modern vs. traditional values, egalitarian vs. libertarian values, authoritarian vs. democratic values, and various other axes of identity, culture, and belief.
 The perennial task for members of a free society is to find ways to manage and contain such disagreements, while maximizing freedom for both self and others.
 ‘For to be free,’ wrote Nelson Mandela, ‘is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.’
 However, especially with deeply polarized moral or sacred values, at times with no middle ground, tragic conflict may be unavoidable, as with blasphemy or abortion laws.

 Deliberation and informed debate, then, lie at the heart of a free society.
 Our social vision is bound up with that of others, so it behooves us to negotiate, persuade, and compromise.
 As free people, we must choose the right trade-offs between certain freedoms and other social goods that we also value, such as equality and justice — understanding that they can’t all be fully realized at once.
 ‘The price of a free society,’ wrote Isaiah Berlin, ‘is that sometimes, perhaps often, we make bad choices.’
-For instance, we may underestimate the importance of reducing economic inequality or correcting historical injustices for greater peace and freedom for others.
+For instance, we may underestimate the importance of reducing economic inequality, or neglect correcting historical injustices to win greater peace and freedom for all.

 There is no perfect recipe for freedom, then.
 Yet, perhaps the least imperfect vehicle for freedom that modern, plural societies have yet found is representative rule, with checks and balances to help make a fair, transparent, and accountable regime of laws, justice, and equal opportunity, i.e., a constitutional democracy.
 The more robust its functioning, the greater its odds of securing freedom for all.
 But ordinary people, and hence their democracies, remain famously corruptible.
 Sectarian passions, blood and soil nationalisms, religious and ideological fervors, and exclusive affinities of race, caste, or tribe are the perennial sports of the people, rooted deep in our human material.
 They may lurk in the shadows until they’re put into play by social turmoil, demagogues, or fanatics of various stripes.
 Freedom, then, is not a fundamental property of any political system.
 A democracy, too, rises and falls with the caliber of men and women who comprise the demos.